whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

                                    sequence_lengths = [1], batch_size = 4)
 ```

 The x variables in the training/testing data are formatted into a `(4, 1, x_size)` shape, where 4 is the batch size, 1 is the sequence length (essentially each observation is considered independently of its previous ones), and `x_size` is the number of x variables (features).
-Similarly, the y variable is formatted into a `(4, 1, 1)` shape (the last dimension is 1 since we are predicting only the unemployment rate).
+Similarly, the y variable is formatted into a `(4, 1, 1)` shape where the last dimension is 1 since we are predicting only the unemployment rate.

-We will use the PyTorch framework to create a shallow neural network for a linear regression model:
+We will use the PyTorch framework to define a shallow neural network for a linear regression model:

 ```Python3
 class LinearModel(torch.nn.Module):